Constraining Post-Newtonian Parameters with the Cosmic Microwave Background: Acknowledgements

 \section{Acknowledgements}

 We gratefully acknowledge useful discussions with Mike Wilensky and Chris Addis.
 DBT, TA and TC acknowledge support from the Science and Technology Facilities Council (STFC, grant numbers ST/P000592/1 and ST/X006344/1).
 This result is part of a project that has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 948764; PB).
 This research utilised Queen Mary's Apocrita HPC facility, supported by QMUL Research-IT \href{http://doi.org/10.5281/zenodo.438045}{http://doi.org/10.5281/zenodo.438045}.
 We acknowledge the assistance of the ITS Research team at Queen Mary University of London.
+We acknowledge the use of GetDist \cite{getdist}.